FireWatch-ai/fireWatch/README.md

 ```

-Here is the moran overlayed with 2023 wildfires after training
+Here is the Moran overlayed with 2023 wildfires after training.

 ![](https://github.com/blueishfiend692/fireWatch/blob/master/images/localMoranTest.png)

 # Training

-Using the kNN distance, logstical regression on temperature combined with the local moran a heatmap can be generated overlayed 2023 wildfires (not trained on) - 65% accuracy on 25000 square kilometer cell size.
+Using the kNN distance, logistic regression on temperature combined with the local Moran, a heatmap can be generated overlaying 2023 wildfires (not trained on) - achieving 65% accuracy on a 25000 square kilometer cell size.

 ![](https://github.com/blueishfiend692/fireWatch/blob/master/images/V1.0TempCampground%26Moran%4065%25-5000px.png)